trigaten/Learn_Prompting/docs/prompt_hacking/advanced_attacks.md

 ## Recursive injection attack

-When a LLM is used to evaluate the output of another LLM
+When a LLM is used to evaluate the output of another LLM, it is possible to perform a recursive injection attack.
+This attack involves injecting a prompt into the first LLM that creates output which contains an injection instruction for the second LLM call.